Are you looking for ideas on what to post on social media this March?

 - “Where flowers bloom, so does hope.” -Lady Bird Johnson

-Positive and uplifting quotes make wonderful social media content because they help counteract all the toxicity on social media media and generate lots of likes.
+Positive and uplifting quotes make great social media content because they help counteract all the toxicity on social media and generate lots of likes.

 When designing your quote images, I recommend playing with different fonts.
 Big, bold fonts are easy to read, but scripted fonts are visually appealing and can catch people’s attention.